Want to experience the real Singapore with your family? Here's our list of the best things to do that are big on fun and

 6. Wander around Gardens by the Bay

-Singapore is a city synonymous with lush tropical growth, and Gardens by Bay being is one of its finest examples.
+Singapore is a city synonymous with lush tropical growth, and Gardens by the Bay is one of its finest examples.
 Start your trip at the Visitors’ Centre, and take time to enjoy the impressive Super Trees en route to the Flower Dome and Cloud Forest.
-The conservatories are testament to Singapore’s ingenuity and engineering prowess.
+The conservatories are a testament to Singapore’s ingenuity and engineering prowess.
 The gardens are truly incredible both in terms of the range of flora and their immaculate presentation.
 Check our guide to a fun-filled day at Gardens by the Bay.

 7. Browse exhibits at Asian Civilisations Museum

 Head to the Asian Civilisations Museum and you’ll be rewarded with an awesome display of pan-Asian art and culture.
 Expect to walk away with a head full of knowledge about the intriguing history of vibrant, multicultural Singapore.
 The clever exhibits appeal to all ages, which make it a staple for school excursions.
 Check out the brilliant Saturday programmes for families, which include storytelling, arts and crafts.
 The kids will be busy learning while having fun!

 8. Visit Haw Par Villa